PrasanthiMylapalli/interview_task/README.md

 To use this program, follow these steps:

-Download the interview_task.py file to your computer.
+Download the  BasicBlockChain.java file to your computer.

 Open a terminal or command prompt and navigate to the directory where you downloaded the file.

-Run the following command to execute the program:
+Compile and Run the following command to execute the program:

- Javac  interview_task.java
+ Javac  BasicBlockChain.java
- java interview_task.java
+ java BasicBlockChain

 The program will display the output of basic block chain data structure